crackml/EE-GL9123-Intro2ML-Project/README.md

 * [Scissor](https://github.com/crackml/EE-GL9123-Intro2ML-Project/blob/master/Scissor.ipynb), which can cut the original verification code into single ones.
 * [Model](https://github.com/crackml/EE-GL9123-Intro2ML-Project/blob/master/Model.ipynb), which is a Concoluted Neural Network model and judges the single character input.
 Also, this file contains a demo of identification on ten verification codes.

-The data set and model generated during I complete this project is here.
+The data set and model generated during I complete this project are here.

 * [data set and model built](https://drive.google.com/open?id=1pGDAJQJRW5dj1jv4YBpdMXLWqXTsbAal).
 You can download all data set and the trained model from this before you try this project.
 Or you can begin generating your own data set and model by the three parts above.